-If you're a caviar connoisseur, you'll be pleased to see Northern Divine Caviar on C's menu, as it's sustainable and delicious.
+If you're a caviar connoisseur, you'll be pleased to see Northern Divine Caviar on C Restaurant's menu; it's sustainable and delicious.

 Local Expert Tip: "Dinner at C Restaurant will not be easy on your wallet, but the Chef's Tasting menu is worth the splurge!
 They're also open for lunch and weekend brunch."

-It's a tough call to pick between Go Fish!'s tacones, grilled albacore tuna sandwich, or fish and chips because they rival in flavor!
+It's a tough call to pick between Go Fish!'s tacones, grilled albacore tuna sandwich, or fish and chips because they are all so tasty!

 Local Expert Tip: "During the week, it's less busy.
 Weekends can find up to an hour wait during peak hours, but it's definitely worth it for their fish and chips, fish tacos and daily soups."